Tulane Home Tulane Shield logo linking to site home page

 • $5,000 per year merit-based award

-• Reviewed by a committee of Newcomb Department of Music faculty members
+• Candidates will be reviewed by a committee of Newcomb Department of Music faculty

 Contact Bailey Gabrish at bgabrish@tulane.edu.